ppc Release Notes for Gentoo Linux 2006.1

 For more information, please consult the the Gentoo Linux Security Project home

-With Gentoo Linux 2005.1 the PowerPC team made a first step to merge
+With Gentoo 2006.1 the PowerPC team made big changes to

 ||This tool gives some power and keyboard advantages to Apple Laptop